The Big Picture on Questions To Ask Before Buying Rental Property:

 So, you need to check on the current tax bill and assessment.
 One way to gather this intelligence is through Propstream, which displays it for you:

-If the tax assessment value is significantly lower than your price to buy the rental property, calculate the potential property tax bill based on your purchase price.
+Calculate the potential property tax bill based on your purchase price if the tax assessment value is significantly lower than your price to buy the rental property.
 A quick Google search will reveal property tax rates in the property’s jurisdiction.

 Use that new, higher property tax bill when you calculate the rental property’s cash flow.